 Police racial targeting and abuse of minority groups

 African youths are regularly targeted by corrupt police in racial profiling and violent abuse incidents.
 The youths claim that they are harassed and bullied by police.
-So great is the problems that the Western CLC has encouraged all of its clients and local youths to record all incidents of police harassment and brutality on their phones, to be used as evidence in court proceedings.
+So great is the problems that the Western Community Legal Centre has encouraged all of its clients and local youths, to record all incidents of police harassment and brutality on their phones, to be used as evidence in court proceedings.

 Police assaulting targets is normalised behaviour

 The ABC has also reported that a young handcuffed man had his head rammed into a steel door in a jail in Bendigo.
 This incident was captured on CCTV.

 The man is seen with blood on his face and unconscious while several police hover over his body on the floor.

 Sadly, Tamar Hopkins, solicitor of the Police Accountability Project said that police could not be trusted to investigate themselves or similar incidents.
 She stated that the aforementioned stories are;

 “Just the tip of the iceberg…What is unusual is that this (John’s incident) has been caught so graphically on footage…Sadly it is a common experience…It is so normalised (the police brutality), that these officers are not going to do anything about it… I think it is terrifying these officers are still working and have their jobs.